*NEW* Deadline to apply for a FMCiC-sponsored internship is FEBRUARY 28, 2019

 - Training leaders in and for The Free Methodist Church in Canada

-- Training and equipping men and women for ministry positions in the setting of the local church
+- Training, equipping and mentoring men and women for ministry positions within the setting of the local church

-- An opportunity for a learner/intern to get next to a pastoral team in the local church, over an extended period of time:
+- An opportunity for an intern to get next to a pastoral team in the local church, over an extended period of time: